 certify candidates in the Society's training programs.
 Examiners

 attached to other instructor training programs.

 Reference materials required: Canadian

-Lifesaving Manual, Award Guides, Examiner Training
+Lifesaving Manual, Award Guides and Examiner

 Costs: There is no Lifesaving Society fee for

 the Examiner course.
 Certification fee payable to the Lifesaving

 Society upon submission of the Examiner Training Record.

 Bronze Examiners certify Bronze Medallion and Bronze Cross